anilp02/RnD-docs/README.md

 # RnD-docs
-This repo contains all POC and R&amp;D documents
+This repo contains all POC and R&D documents